Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Acknowledgement

 \section{Acknowledgement}

-J. Wang acknowledges support by NIH grant R01HG006137 and the Wharton Dean’s Fund; A. Owen by the US NSF grant DMS-1521145; and C. Sabatti by NIH grants R01MH101782 and U01HG007419.
-We thank for helpful discussions Y. Benjamini, M. Bogomolov, R. Heller and N. R. Zhang.
+This work was supported by the National Science Foundation under grants IIS-1837931, DMS-1521145 and DMS-2113646, and by the National Institutes of Health under grants R01MH101782 and U01HG007419.
+We thank Y. Benjamini, M. Bogomolov, R. Heller and N. R. Zhang for helpful discussions.